jbirddog/blue/README.md

 the input buffer is used, if the word is called its location in the output buffer is used.
 The dictionary only exists at assemble time.

 The `data stack` used by Blue is a circular buffer with a capacity for 16 elements.
+If this is limiting I would argue that you are doing something wrong.
+I have yet to use more than 3 elements in concert at a given time.
+The wrapping stack is very freeing, you don't have to worry about `drop`s as much or over/underflows.
+This is especially relevant when defining macros.

 The `return stack` is `rsp`.
-Like the dictionary the stacks only exists at assemble time.
+Like the dictionary the stacks only exist at assemble time.

 ## Building

 Install [fasm v1](https://flatassembler.net/) then run `make` or `make -s -j 8`.
-Once finished `./bin/blue` will be available along with bytecode files in `./obj`.
+Once finished `./bin/blue` will be available along with bytecode files in `./obj`. `./bin/btv` can be used to view any file in `./obj` that is passed via stdin. `./bin/examples` contains example binaries built with Blue.

 ## Running